bensheldon/objc2rubymotion/README.md

 Implementation
 --------------

-Coffeescript mostly; on Sinatra.
+Coffeescript mostly; statically built with Jekyll.
 Currently performs the following conversions:

  - removes semicolons at end of lines
  - replaces NSString with ruby strings